 Planned Giving

-The Parks Legacy Circle honors people who have made an investment in our city’s parks and public spaces, by establishing a future gift through their will, trust, or other planned giving.
-Join the Parks Legacy Circle today.
+The Parks Legacy Circle honors and celebrates those who have committed to our city’s parks and public spaces, by establishing a future gift through their will, trust, or other planned gift.

 Become a member of the Parks Legacy Circle